-However, we do not carry Penelope canvas.
-Instead, you can stitch the designs as a cross stitch pattern on Aida fabric in the count you prefer.
+You can also stitch the designs as a cross stitch pattern on Aida fabric in the count you prefer.
 The designs in the Bellpull leaflet are charted as counted cross stitch in addition to Norweave.
-I also was able to do the Smyrna cross on 13-count white canvas (9281-052) with size 5 pearl cotton.
-I am wondering if perhaps Monk’s cloth could be used in place of 8-count Aida or 6-count Herta fabric.
+You could also do the Smyrna cross on 13- or 14- count canvas with size 5 pearl cotton.
+Perhaps Monk’s cloth could be used in place of 8-count Aida or 6-count Herta fabric.
 You would need to pre-wash and shrink it as much as possible.
 If you had a lot of stitching, you might need to put a backing on it, such as muslin, and use a sharp needle to stitch.

 You can stitch the design on 13-count canvas with either the Gobelin or double cross stitch.
 You would need to stitch the open areas in white to cover up the canvas.